nicoleump/ga-dsiplus/homework.md

 ## Due Dates and Grading

 - You will be assigned homework every week.
-Outcomes HW is due every Monday at 6 pm, and you can see each week's assignment in your class calendar.
+Outcomes HW is due every Monday at 7 pm, and you can see each week's assignment in your class calendar.

 - You will receive feedback on *some* of your homework assignments.
 Each homework details if you will receive feedback and when.
 We will always check that it's completed.
 If you have any questions about your work or want additional feedback, please come by office hours or set up a 1:1 with us.

 - **We rely on homework to know where you're at.** It's very much to your advantage to turn in your homework the day it's assigned, even if -- *especially* if -- you're not able to finish it.
 Then we can address concerns and keep you from falling behind.
 We provide this flexibility to account for extenuating circumstances.

+# Outcomes Homework Summary
+*Be sure to check your course calendar as each individual course is different*

+- Vision + Goals Worksheet
+- What’s My Brand Worksheet
+- Draft Brand Statement
+- Final Brand Statement + Draft Resume
+- Draft Cover Letter
+- Final LinkedIn Profile
+- Final Resume
+- GA Profile
+- Portfolio
+- All Final Materials